cambridge-cares/TheWorldAvatar/Agents/AQMeshInputAgent/README.md

 - `sparql.query.endpoint` the SPARQL endpoint to query the knowledge graph
 - `sparql.update.endpoint` the SPARQL endpoint to update the knowledge graph

-More information can be found in the example property file `client.properties` in the `config` folder.
+A sample file can be found at `config/client.properties`.

 #### API properties
 The API properties contain the credentials to authorize access to the AQMesh API (see the [API description](#aqmesh-api)),